cliffordt1996/SmallChatApp/README.md

 To use the chat application:

-  1) Run the server application.
+  1. Run the server application.
-      a) Skip this step if you just want to run the client and server on your machine.
+      a.
+Skip this step if you just want to run the client and server on your machine.
          If you intend to connect to the server remotely using a public IP, you may need to port forward port 60100.
 The port is currently hard-coded (sorry)..

-  2) Run the client application.
+  2. Run the client application.
-      a) Enter the host address (either IP, URL, or localhost)
+      a.
+Enter the host address (either IP, URL, or localhost)
-      b) Enter a custom username (ex.
+      b.
+Enter a custom username (ex.
 AwesomeChuck)
-      c) Enter a 16-Byte encryption key
+      c.
+Enter a 16-Byte encryption key
           - "16-Bytes = 16 characters/numbers"
           - This can be anything you want and is intended to test